 Cancer Home > Actiq Drug Interactions

 The body breaks down Actiq using enzymes in the liver known as CYP 3A4 enzymes.
-Some other medications (known as CYP 3A4 inhibitors) can decrease the activity of these enzymes.
-Combining Actiq with one of these CYP 3A4 inhibitors may increase the level of Actiq in your body, increasing your risk for serious side effects, including drowsiness, confusion, and difficulty breathing.
-Your healthcare provider may monitor you more closely for side effects if you use Actiq with a CYP 3A4 inhibitor.
+Some other medications (known as CYP 3A4 inducers) can increase the activity of these enzymes.
+Combining Actiq with one of these CYP 3A4 inducers may decrease the level of Actiq in your body, making it less effective.
+Your healthcare provider may need to monitor you more closely to make sure your pain is adequately controlled if you use Actiq with a CYP 3A4 inducer.